euphemia94/RegistrationTestCases_RegressionApproach/README.md

 Prioritize Tests: Select high-priority test cases for the affected areas.
 Execute Tests: Run selected tests to confirm functionality is intact.
 Refer to the Approach_To_RgressionTesting.txt file for detailed steps.

+How to Access Files
+Clone this repository:
+Open test_cases.csv and regression_approach.csv to view test details and the regression approach.